Skip to content

 Craft Ontario Gallery, 1106 Queen Street West, Toronto

-Kae is a recipient of Alice Hamilton Painting Prize, Cecil C. Richards Memorial Award for achievement in figurative sculpture, Lynn Sissons Memorial Scholarship, and a public art commission award from University of Manitoba Sculptural Experience competition.
-Her art practice has been generously supported by grants from Winnipeg Arts Council, Manitoba Arts Council and Canada Council for the Arts, and her work can be found in private, public, and corporate collections in Canada and U.S.A.
-She has been shortlisted for the Kingston Prize (2015/2017/2019), the Salt Spring National Art Prize (2017) and Jackson's Open Painting Prize (2018/2019) for her painting.
+Kae’s primary artistic practice is representational painting, for which she has won several awards and competitions.
+Her art practice has been generously supported by grants and her work can be found in private, public, and corporate collections in Canada and the US.
+She has been shortlisted for the Kingston Prize, the Salt Spring National Art Prize and Jackson's Open Painting Prize for her painting.

 kaesasaki.com